RULES OF THE ROAD

 As many locals already know, Portland is one of the most bike-friendly cities in the country.
 Whether you’re an experienced rider or new to urban cycling, here are a few simple tips to help you feel more comfortable and confident.

 Before you start a ride: adjust the seat to fit your height, squeeze the brakes to make sure there’s resistance, and check the tires to make sure they’re not flat.
-If there’s a problem with the bike, just dock it and hit the “REPAIR” button on the LCD screen, then choose a different bike.
+If there’s a problem with the bike, end your ride and report the issue directly within the app.
+Then choose a different bike to continue your journey.

 The same laws apply to bicycles as to motor vehicles in Portland – including obeying all traffic lights and signs.